Fort Bridger, Wyoming

 Fort Bridger is a census-designated place (CDP) in eastern Uinta County, Wyoming, United States.
-The population was 345 at the 2010 census.
+The population was 354 at the 2020 census.
 The community takes its name from the eponymous Fort Bridger, established in 1842, which is located within the boundaries of the CDP.

 History

 Fort Bridger was established in 1843 by Jim Bridger and Louis Vasquez.
 It served as a trading post for those who were traveling westward along the Oregon Trail, as well as LDS Pioneers, the Pony Express, the Lincoln Highway, and the transcontinental railroad.
 The fort was also commonly used to trade with the local Native Americans.

 The fort was not very glamorous, it was even a disappointment to most travelers.
 It was simply two log cabins about 40 ft in length connected by a fence to hold horses.
-Most visitors complained about insufficient supplies and it being over priced.
+Most visitors complained about insufficient supplies and it being overpriced.
 They did, however, have a blacksmith's shop that many travelers took advantage of.

+After 1857, Judge William A. Carter was given a 20 star American flag to fly over the fort.

 By 1858, Fort Bridger became a military outpost.
 Today, Fort Bridger is a historic site.
 Jim Bridger’s trading post is reconstructed, along with other historic buildings from the military.
 There is also a museum with gift shops available for visitors.